codecowboydotio/codecowboy/content/ai/mcp-templated-report.md

 I have used relatively simple and straight forward prompts in my template, I am sure that you can use more complex prompts to get different functionality.

-One thing that I did not try, it placement of the explicit tool calls in the template.
+One thing that I did not try, is placement of the explicit tool calls in the template.
 You will note that there is an explicit tool call in the project instructions though.

 ## Report generation
 In order to generate a report, I simply open claude, navigate to the project and say **generate report**.